FisSher/spritec/README.md

 # Guide:
 1. Using command line?
-Use gradlew test, it will run the tests without much output.
+Use gradlew cucumber, it will run the tests.

 2. From intellij you can execute the Runner class